spatialaudio/jackclient-python/README.rst

 ------------

 Python:
    Of course, you'll need Python_.
-   Any version where CFFI (see below) is supported should work.
+More specifically, you'll need Python 3.
    If you don't have Python installed yet, you should get one of the distributions which already include CFFI and NumPy (and many other useful things), e.g. Anaconda_ or WinPython_.